Leg disorders caused by venous insufficiency

 Prevent venous insufficiency

-• Limiting use of high-heeled shoes
+• Limit wearing high-heeled shoes

-• Quitting smoking
+• Quit smoking

-• Maintaining a balanced diet
+• Maintain a balanced diet

-• Regularly moving toes, feet, and ankles
+• Regularly move toes, feet, and ankles

-• Wearing loose clothing
+• Wear loose clothing

 Medical treatments

-• Compression stockings to enhance blood flow
+• Compression stockings to improve blood flow

 • Wound care for venous ulcers

-• Intermittent pneumatic compression devices
+• Intermittent pneumatic compression (CPI)

-• Anti-phlebitis medication
+• Anti-phlebitis medications

 PiedReseau – Learn more

-Take care of your feet—they’re precious!
+Take care of your feet, they’re precious!